 It was suggested in a meeting that I stop gushing about Oblivion and actually play some of it, and while I was in there, would I mind locating and writing about the ugliest NPC in the game?
 Sure.
 Happy to.
 I'm always up for a good sidequest.

 Things got off to a bad start, however, because my first thought as I ran around Oblivion's cites, rudely peering into everyone's faces, was: "Wait.
 This isn't so bad.
 These NPCs aren't ugly at all!"
-And it's true, there are actually some very nice-looking faces for an unmodded, ten-year-old game.
+And it's true, there are actually some very nice-looking faces for an unmodded, years-old game.
 Check out the gallery below for some of the perfectly attractive folks I met.

 What a nice looking group of people!
 Heck, even the dead guy in the last slide is perfectly attractive.
 I'm not sure why he's dead—presumably I killed him at some point in the past, but I can't recall why.
 I'm sure it made sense at the time, and it's sort of nice that he's still lying there dead all these years (and several different PCs) later.
-Thanks, cloud saves!
+Thanks, cloud saves (opens in new tab)!

 The point is, the NPCs in Oblivion aren't looking so ugly after all, so I start thinking that maybe this isn't a fair assignment.
 Until...